regan-tan/flatmates/README.md

 Flatmates Bill Documentation
-The code you provided is a simple implementation to calculate and generate a bill for flatmates living together.
+This code is a simple implementation to calculate and generate a bill for flatmates living together.
 It includes three classes: Bill, Flatmate, and PdfReport.
 Below is a detailed explanation of each class and its purpose.

-Bill Class
+**Bill Class**
 The Bill class represents a bill object and contains information about the total amount and period of the bill.
 It has the following attributes and methods:

 Attributes